grace-snow/grace-snow/README.md

 ## Wanna see my work?

 As I work for an agency, most of my _code_ is private.
 But I can happily talk you through my contributions and their impact, in terms of code, consultancy and developing accessibility strategy at an organisational level.
+[Email me](mailto:gracesnowdesign@gmail.com) or contact me via [LinkedIn](https://www.linkedin.com/in/gracesnow/) if you have an opportunity you'd like me to consider.

 Clients have included: JCB, various UK utility companies, major pension scheme providers, charities, large e-commerce sites with mobile apps...